companje/companje.nl/pages/sanyo.md

 ![Finding the font in TimeBandit for Sanyo MBC-550/555](https://github.com/user-attachments/assets/063ed157-d692-4100-b3e6-28401727158c)

 I used following Python script to convert the EXE to a textfile with just zeros and ones, 800 bytes per line to minimize linebreaks.
-Then I could use the find function in my texteditor to find parts of the letter in binary.
-For example 10010011001.

 ```python
 input_binary_file = "bandit-without-code.exe"
 output_text_file = "bandit-without-code.txt"